DanOlner/archived-jekyll-site-danolner.github.io/_posts/2017-09-16-English_House_prices_-_how_have_they_changed_compared_to_median_wages.md

 The graph in the [previous post](http://danolner.github.io/2017/09/Learn_GGPLOT_and_R_using_English_house_price_and_wage_data) shows this index for the top and bottom five local authorities (from a rank of 2016 wage multiples).
 What it **doesn't** include is the following...

-**Note: I've pre-selected a sub-set of local authorities for the course - London would dominate the top values if all local authorities were included.**
+**Note: I've pre-selected a sub-set of local authorities for the course - London would have all the top values if all local authorities were included.**

 ![center](http://danolner.github.io/figs/housePriceWageMultiple/unnamed-chunk-2-1.png)